Welcome to Halifax cruise port!

 Neptune Theatre is the largest professional theater in Atlantic Canada with a history dating back to 1915.
 The season runs from mid-September to the end of May.
 The theater hosts a variety of productions, including local and Canadian-made plays.
 Some of the productions include my favorite Cats, West Side Story, Beauty and the Beast, Shrek, and Mary Poppins.
 Ticket prices vary.

-Neptune Theater is located a 10-minute walk via Sackville street from the Halifax cruise terminal.
+Neptune Theater is located a 10-minute walk via Sackville street from the Halifax cruise port.

 10. Art Gallery of Nova Scotia